OctoPrint/OctoPrint/README.md

 Usage
 -----

-Just start the server via
+From the source directory you can start the server via

     ./run